 (Shameless plug: Floify is privately owned and has been 100% customer-funded since day one — more than 4 years ago.)

-To quantitively assess the type of return you should expect when implementing a new system, you have to have a deep understanding of your current workflow and processes and how the inefficiencies your aiming to fix are effecting your bottom line.
+To quantitively assess the type of return you should expect when implementing a new system, you have to have a deep understanding of your current workflow and processes and how the inefficiencies you’re aiming to fix are affecting your bottom line.

 Maybe you’re spending too much time communicating loan status to your borrowers and referral partners.
 How many hours do you spend sending those emails?
 How many can you expect to spend with the new system?